robmuh/robmuh.github.com/_posts/2014-10-03-python-in-browser.markdown

-Khan Academy is another JavaScript-based place to learn programming and uses ProcessingJS library, an amazing tool for making all sorts of creative visual stuff, but Processing is technically it's own language even though it looks a lot like Java.
+Khan Academy is another JavaScript-based place to learn programming and uses ProcessingJS library, an amazing tool for making all sorts of creative visual stuff, but Processing is technically its own language even though it looks a lot like Java.
 Moving from Processing, which is more of a language than an API, to Java makes some sense, but not really to Python.
 There is the `pyprocessing` project and some other Skulpt-based